- Estate Planning

 |Admitted||2010, Florida; Middle District of Florida; United States Bankruptcy Court, Middle District of Florida|

-Mr. St. Amand is a member of Rogers Towers' Litigation Department and concentrates his practice in the areas of estate planning and general litigation.
+Mr. St. Amand is a member of Rogers Towers' Business and Tax Department and concentrates his practice in the areas of corporate taxes and general business practices.

 Previous Professional Experience

 Prior to joining Rogers Towers, Mr. St. Amand worked at Brennan, Manna & Diamond, P.L. practicing in the areas of commercial litigation, bankruptcy, transactions and labor law.
 During law school, Mr. St. Amand received a research fellowship conducting an empirical study of federal pleading standards.
 Mr. St. Amand also spent a year and a half as a law clerk to the Chesterfield County Attorney's Office and Chesterfield County School Board Attorney in Chesterfield, Virginia, concentrating on local government, land use and planning, education, and constitutional law.
 Prior to law school, Mr. St. Amand spent three summers as a law clerk at the Jacksonville law firm of Pajcic & Pajcic, focusing on catastrophic personal injury and motor vehicle crash worthiness cases.

 Written Document Retention and Destruction Policy Saves the Day (Again)

 Scott St. Amand,J. Ellsworth Summers, November 2, 2014

 As we mentioned in our previous posts regarding document preservation, establishing a written document retention and destruction policy is essential to any company, large or small.
 As with the Pradaxa case out of the Southern District of Illinois, a recent case out of the Northern District of New...